Shemesh/angular-popout-window/projects/popout-window/README.md

 - `windowWidth` - width of window in pixels.
 - `windowHeight`  - height of window in pixels.

+use `windowStyle` property to apply styles on the child window, or `windowStyleUrl` to add a css file.

+`suppressCloneStyles` will skip the style cloning from parent to popped out window.

 when the popped out child window is closed, by pressing its X button for example, it will run `popIn()` to bring the content back inside.

 when the main page unload the popped window is closed.

+starting in version 3.0.0 the package depends on Angular/core only (removed the cdk dependency on).

 ## License